kennytilton/spamgen/README.md

 How can we get the word out on healthy, effective herbal remedies without being detected by Big Pharma?
 SpamGen!

+And how can we use a web app to do so?
+[SpamUX](https://github.com/kennytilton/spamux/blob/master/README.md)!

 And how about bar bets about dart scores? `board-yielding-highest-unattainable`!

 ## Installation